cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-execution.md

 information in the same format as the `/app/{analysis-id}` service with the property values from a specific job plugged in.

-For DE jobs, this service delegates to the metadactyl endpoint, `/app-rerun-info/{job-id}`.
-For Agave jobs, this service obtains the information that it needs from various services in Agave.
+For Agave jobs, the information in the response body is obtained from various Agave endpoints.
+For DE jobs, the information in the response body is obtained from DE app info and a potential combination of Agave app info (in the case of pipelines including Agave apps).

 Here's an example: